Albuquerque is an ideal starting point for a variety of road trip excursions. (Photo: Alamy)

 You can even take a spin in a G-Shock simulator, which mimics the wild ride astronauts can experience in space.
 How cool is that?

-As you can see, New Mexico offers a plethora of options for an enjoyable trip within a short drive of Albuquerque.
+As you can see, New Mexico offers a plethora of options for an enjoyable road trip within a short drive of Albuquerque.
 So after you’ve soaked up all the sights, sounds, and flavors of Albuquerque, pack up the car and get out to experience the magic of the open road.